Fruits and Vegetables

 RECIPIENT ELIGIBILITY APPLICATION

-DIRECTIONS: Once you have completed the required fields, click the Continue button at the bottom and you will be directed to a review page.
-Once there, confirm all the information is accurate and then click Submit.
-You should receive a message that the application has been successfully submitted.
-A confirmation email will be sent to the email address that is provided on the application.
+DIRECTIONS: Once you have completed the required fields, click the CONTINUE button at the bottom and you will be directed to a review page.
+Once there, confirm all the information is accurate, then click SUBMIT.
+Once the application has been successfully submitted, a confirmation email will be sent to the email address provided on the application.

 SECTION 1